marcoalopez/marcoalopez.github.io/Resume.md

 Wang X, Zhang J, Tommasi A, **Lopez-Sanchez MA**, Liu W, Barou F. Experimental evidence for a weak amphibole-rich deep crust in orogens.
 Submitted in 11/2020. _In review_.

-Cardenes V, **Lopez-Sanchez MA**, Barou F, Olona J, Llana-Fúnez S. Crystallographic preferred orientation, seismic velocity and anisotropy in roofing slates.
+Cárdenes V, **Lopez-Sanchez MA**, Barou F, Olona J, Llana-Fúnez S. Crystallographic preferred orientation, seismic velocity and anisotropy in roofing slates.
 Submitted in 11/2020. _In review_.

 ### Published or in press (citable) peer-reviewed publications